TMU Aerospace Research

 Research Overview

-At the Toronto Metropolitan University Aerospace Engineering Center, I currently work as a research assistant for aircraft cabin projects funded by Bombardier.
-Unfortunately due to patentable information, much of what I help work on cannot be discussed.
-However, the bulk of my duties involve designing biomechanical systems to improve the comfort of aircraft cabins during flight.
-I regularly use SolidWorks, Autodesk Fusion, and Ansys to simulate these systems before implementation.
+At the Toronto Metropolitan University Aerospace Engineering Center, I worked as a research assistant for aircraft cabin projects funded by Bombardier.
+Unfortunately due to patentable information, much of what I worked on cannot be discussed.
+However, the bulk of my duties involved designing biomechanical systems to improve the comfort of aircraft cabins during flight.
+I regularly used SolidWorks, Autodesk Fusion, and Ansys to simulate these systems before implementation.

 Current Project Focus

-The main project I work on is a pressure responding chair.
+The main project I worked on was a pressure responding chair.
 During long flights, passengers experience discomfort due to rigid cabin chairs.
-The pressure responding chair responds to a user's weight distribution throughout the flight by providing counteracting forces which improves a passenger's comfort.
+The pressure responding chair responded to a user's weight distribution throughout the flight by providing counteracting forces which improved a passenger's comfort.

-I really enjoy the work I do here, as it's been a great experience to work on really interesting graduate projects - which is something I'd love to lead myself someday!
+I really enjoyed the work I did there, as it was a great experience to work on really interesting graduate projects, which is something I'd love to lead myself someday!

 Project Details